mokacolaa/Linux/README.md

 ## 📦 Repository Overview

+This repo serves as a comprehensive record of my Linux learning journey, focusing on both foundational concepts and practical command-line skills essential for DevOps.
+You’ll find:

-- 📘 Linux fundamentals and CLI command notes
+- 📘 Notes on Linux fundamentals and key CLI commands
-- 🧪 Hands-on terminal exercises and walkthroughs
-- ✍️ Reflections and real-world learning moments
+- 🎯 Practical insights from working with remote environments (AWS EC2) and local setups (WSL 2)
+- 📝 Reflections on challenges faced, lessons learned, and productivity tips like aliases and shortcuts

 ---